 Brown with a pale grey cap, they are 39 centimetres long and 200 grams in weight.

 Grey ternlets are found in the tropical and subtropical Pacific.
 The New Zealand population of around 17,000 pairs breed on the Kermadecs.
-Some years they also breed on Three Kings and other islands east of the northern North Island.
+Some years they also breed on Three Kings and visit other islands east of the northern North Island.
 They lay one egg in shade on bare rock or under plants.

 The white tern or white noddy (Gygis alba) breeds on Raoul Island in the Kermadec group, and on nearby Lord Howe and Norfolk islands.
 They are pure white, with a black eye ring, a fine-tipped, straight bill and a short, slightly forked tail.
 Small and slender, they grow to 31 centimetres and weigh 110 grams.